Jelly-RDF/pyjelly/docs/external-integration.md

 # Pyjelly integration with external libraries

-This section focuses on describing integration with other libraries, which also utilize RDF framework.
+This section describes how to integrate useful third‑party libraries that utilize RDFLib.
 In order to proceed with the content of the document, one should be acquainted with the [getting-started.md](getting-started.md) file.

 ## Neo4j - rdflib